Well, BTC lost the June lows. Is it "broken" enough to take us to 10-14k? Let's have a look 🧵👇

 The relative strength study shows energy trends would continue higher.

 It represents the network engagement on the computational power side, used to mine BTC transactions.

-As the hash rate peaks at new all-time highs consequently, as the prices remain low, it can pose real risks of miners' capitulation.
+As the hash rate peaks at New all-time highs consequently, as the prices remains low, it can pose real risks of miners' capitulation.

-9. While a lot of retail traders are still facing net unrealized losses (people are mostly loss averse and hold on to their losing positions), the low BTC prices put very engaged miners in a very uncomfortable spot, as they're right at the edge of income distress.
+9. While a lot of retail traders are still facing net unrealized looses (people are mostly lose averse and hold on to their losing positions), the low BTC prices put very engaged miners in a very uncomfortable spot, as they're right at the edge of income distress.

 10. With the record hash rate, the increased difficulty and mining costs basically force miners to perform under the water.

 In the darkest scenario, the BTC price falls in the deadly spiral of sell-off cascades, as traders and miners race to capitulate one after another.